Many Roads to Synchrony: Natural Time Scales and Their Algorithms: Algorithms

 \section{Algorithms}

-We are now ready to turn to the primary task---computing the various synchronization length scales given a presentation.
-While all of these algorithms have compute times that are exponential in the number of machine states, we find them to be very efficient in practice.
-This is particularly the case compared to naive algorithms to compute these properties.
+We are now ready to turn to computing the various synchronization length scales given a presentation.
+While all of the algorithms to follow have compute times that are exponential in the number of machine states, we find them to be very efficient in practice.
+This is particularly the case when compared to naive algorithms to compute these properties.
 For example, computing synchronization, Markov, or cryptic orders by testing successively longer blocks of symbols is exponential in the length of the longest block tested.
-Worse, in the case of non-Markovian/$\infty$-cryptic processes the naive algorithm will not halt.
+Worse, in the case of non-Markovian and $\infty$-cryptic processes the naive algorithm will not halt.
 In addition, the naive implementation of Thm.~\ref{the:coit} given in the proof to compute the cryptic order has a compute time of $O(2^{2^N})$, whereas the one presented below is a simple exponential of $N$.

 Unsurprisingly, given the results provided in Sec.~\ref{sec:thes}, we begin with the minimal synchronizing words as they are the underpinnings of the synchronization and cryptic orders.
 The algorithms make use of standard procedures.
-Most textbooks on algorithms provide the necessary background; see, for example, Ref. \cite{Corm09a}.
+Most textbooks on algorithms provide the necessary background; see, for example, Ref. \cite{Cormen2009}.